Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

 \section{Introduction}

 Shannon's rate distortion theory finds the optimal compression rate for a given distortion for an i.i.d.\ discrete signal.
-For continuous signals, Shannon assumes that the signal is sampled at the Nyquist rate.
+For continuous signals, Shannon assumes that the signal is sampled (noiselessly) at the Nyquist rate.
 Thus, in Shannon's protocol, distortion occurs at the quantization phase; no information about the signal is discarded in the sampling phase.
-But since only the end-to-end distortion is of importance, one can accept some distortion at the sampling phase, by sampling the signal below the Nyquist rate.
+But since only the end-to-end distortion is of importance, one can accept some distortion at the sampling phase, by sampling the signal below the Nyquist rate, or by assuming sampling noise.
 In other words, we can discard information about the signal in both the sampling and quantization phases.
-This has the benefit of saving in the sampling rate, which can improve power and computational efficiency of the system \cite{timestampless, Walden}.
+Sampling at a sub-Nyquist rate has the benefit of saving in the sampling rate, which can improve power and computational efficiency of the system \cite{timestampless, Walden}.
 Furthermore, choosing the sampling locations (\emph{nonuniform sampling}), one can further reduce the sampling rate.

 Nonuniform sampling works by measuring signal values at a set of arbitrary locations in time.
 This can occur when we are either unable to uniformly sample the signal due to some physical constraints, or when we lose some of the samples after uniform sampling.
-Furthermore, nonuniform sampling is helpful in dealing with aliasing \cite{Bretthorst}, even though characterizing ``the effective bandwidth" under nonuniform sampling is difficult.
+Furthermore, nonuniform sampling is helpful in dealing with aliasing \cite{Bretthorst}.
 Similar to uniform sampling, it has been shown that for reliable recovery, the average sampling rate must be at least twice the bandwidth of the signal \cite{Landau}.
 See \cite{Marvasti} for an overview of nonuniform sampling.